RESUME OF MARK SCHUMACHER

 EDUCATION & ACADEMIC PUBLICATIONS

 • Bain & Company.
-September 1994 to Present.
-Edit, rewrite and translate (J-E) Bain case studies on corporate restructuring, mergers and acquisitions, market conditions and other topics.
+Sept.
+1994 to 2008.
+Edit, rewrite and translate (J-E) Bain case studies on corporate restructuring, mergers, acquisitions, market conditions and other topics.

 • Japan External Trade Organization (JETRO), 2003 to 2005.
-Interviewed top foreign business leaders in Japan (e.g., Amazon, Bosch, Nortel, IKEA) and wrote stories about them for Invest Japan.
+Interviewed top foreign business leaders in Japan (e.g., Amazon, Nortel, IKEA).
+Wrote stories about them for Invest Japan.

 • Japan Inc. Magazine.
 October 2000 to 2004.
 Wrote occasional stories for this popular English magazine.
 See story on Ecommerce in Japan or story about Venture Capital in Japan.